AfroOrange/AfroOrange/README.md

 # Hi there, I'm Nuha 👋

 🌱 About me, I'm currently studying a degree in Application Development.
-I'm a Python enthusiast, but I've done a lot of Java Projects throughout my student years, specifically in the UI field working with JavaFX.
+I'm a Python and Java enthusiast, and I've done a lot of JavaFX Projects throughout my student years.

 🔭 I'm looking for an opportunity as an Application Developer.
 Although I'm interested in this area, I'm a passionate learner and I want to keep exploring other fields involved with programming.